Aston Martin Racing Cars:

 Model by MATRIX 1/43

-1959 Aston Martin DBR4 (British GP, 1959): Aston Martin intended to capitalize on its sports car racing success in Formula One, launching the DBR4 in the 1959 season.
+1959 Aston Martin DBR4/250 (BRDC International Trophy, 1959): Aston Martin intended to capitalize on its sports car racing success in Formula One, launching the DBR4 in the 1959 season.
 The team made its debut at the Dutch GP, with cars for both Roy Salvadori and Carrol Shelby as drivers.
 The DBR4 was built on the DB3S sportscar chassis, and used that car's 2.4L straight-six engine.
 Unfortunately, the long time it took to develop the car meant that by the time it was ready, it was way behind the other cars on the F1 grid.
-The Aston team only entered four F1 races in 1959, the best finish for what is perhaps the most beautiful F1 car of the era, was a 6th place finish by Salvadori at the British GP.
+Salvadori finished 2nd in the non-championship BRDC International Trophy in this car.

 Model by SMTS 1/43